HOW DO I START?

 After graduation -- Sign up for your membership to continue your training through our Shop.
 (You may also opt for Drop-in class rates at this time.)
-Request to be added to our warrior's of ash - member's page on facebook, and request membership on our website for access to our free PDF for new warriors.
+Request to be added to our Discord, and request membership on our website for access to our free PDF for new warriors.

 Some Commonly Asked Questions:

 Q: What do I need to bring?
 Do I need to buy a sword?
 Do I need any special equipment?

 A: We do not require you to bring anything except some water and comfortable work out clothes that are weather appropriate.
 The only exception is for men we require you to wear a cup.
 You will not need this for your first couple classes, but we do require men to own and bring a wearable cup by the end of the beginner's classes.
 This is absolutely a requirement and is non-negotiable.
 For more information on gear and HEMA, check out our gear FAQ.

 Q: Can my child join?
 How much is the kid's class?
 What if I have two children?
 Do I need special equipment?